sayandip18/frontend-kit/README.md

 you will NOT be able to make heads or tails out of your take-home coding exercise.

 10. Now, you are finally ready to take on any front-end interview.

+## Some projects you should definitely do on your own to improve your skills

+* A simple CRUD app in React
+* News website
+* E-commerce site with shopping cart and login/logout functionality.
+* Blogging site
+* Choose an UI design from https://www.figma.com/community and try to replicate it using CSS.
+Your first design will take a long time.
+Stick with it till it is finished, even it it takes a month.
+You may even want to learn Material UI on the way too.
+* Video chat application with WebRTC
+* Text messaging application with Firebase backend.
+* Image carousel in React